tackc/testMe/README.md

-# TestMe is a testing framework for testing Node.js projects
+# TestMe is a testing framework for Node.js